From Genes to Pathways to Novel Drugs For Multiple Sclerosis

 Mission_MS is developing leads for novel medications to treat Multiple Sclerosis (MS), a progressive autoimmune and neurodegenerative disease that damages nerve cells and eventually leads to severe disability.
 The disease is first diagnosed at age 25-35 and currently, there is no cure.
 Therefore, lifelong treatment to lower disease activity is required.
-Given a total of 2,5 million MS patients worldwide, the medical costs for treating the disease as well as related societal costs due to loss of productivity are enormous.
+Given a total of 2,5 million MS patients worldwide, the medical costs for treating the disease as well as the related societal costs due to loss of productivity are enormous.

 - Venture Challenge Spring 2019